 Mennonite educational institutions have exposed hundreds of Mennonite students to the situation in Palestine-Israel through course work and learning tours.
 Eastern Mennonite University (EMU) has had a Middle East Cross-Cultural semester for decades.
 Both Bethel College and Bluffton University run a delegation every other year.
 Eastern Mennonite Seminary also organizes regular learning tours.
 Mennonite college and university campuses have also been the site of student activism over the years.
 EMU students started a “Students for Morally Responsible Investment” group that organized a student gathering outside of the school’s Board of Trustees meeting in November 2010.
 Goshen College students constructed a replica of Israel’s separation wall on that campus in February 2011, and several students visited and volunteered in Palestine that summer.

 In 2013, a Mennonite Palestine Israel Network (MennoPIN) was formed to support advocacy and action, develop and promote educational resources, and join with people of faith and conscience around the world who share a passion for peace with justice in Palestine-Israel.
-MennoPIN has given particular attention to the Kairos Palestine call and creating space for advocacy and action on the issue of boycott, divestment, and sanctions within Mennonite Church USA.
+MennoPIN has given particular attention to the Kairos Palestine call, producing a study guide for Mennonite congregations, and creating space for advocacy and action on the issue of boycott, divestment, and sanctions within Mennonite Church USA.

 - Resources for further learning